Skip to content

 • Others

 Although Nginx is simple, due to its wide range of application scenarios, it is relatively important within enterprises.
-Ensuring the health and stability of Nginx is a matter of great concern to internal operations personnel.
-Nginx's built-in performance metrics module with-http_stub_status_module can directly obtain relevant data from Nginx, such as the number of request connections and handled connections.
-Additionally, Nginx logs (access.log, error.log) can be used for specific request-level analysis, such as PV counts, UV counts, and request error statistics.
-Combining these two types of data allows for a quick understanding of Nginx's status.
+To ensure the health and stability of Nginx is something enterprise operations personnel care about very much.
+Nginx's built-in performance metrics module with-http_stub_status_module supports directly obtaining relevant data from Nginx, such as the number of request connections, the number of processed connections, etc. Simultaneously, Nginx logs (access.log, error.log) can be used for specific request-level analysis, such as PV counts, UV counts, and request error statistics.
+Combining these two types of data allows for a quick understanding of Nginx's own status.

 • Nginx (with-http_stub_status_module)